 ProvidersJames D. Fonger, MD, FRCS

-Throughout his career, Dr. Fonger has worked with new therapies and technologies.
+Throughout his career, Dr. Fonger has worked with new therapies and technologies that advance cardiac care and patient safety.
 He has performed several thousand cardiac surgical procedures and lectured internationally on his research conducted at Boston University and Johns Hopkins.

 Dr. Fonger is board certified in general surgery and cardiovascular surgery.
 He is a member of the Society of Thoracic Surgeons and European Association of Cardiothoracic Surgery and is certified by the American Board of Phlebology.
-He is also a member of the American Board of Venous and Lymphatic Medicine (ABLVM).
+He is also a diplomat of the American Board of Venous and Lymphatic Medicine (ABLVM).
 He is a founder and past president of the International Society of Minimally Invasive Cardiothoracic Surgery and the 21st Century Cardiothoracic Surgical Society.
-He currently volunteers his time to mentor young entrepreneurs in launching new medical device companies.
+He lives with his wife in Buckhead, Atlanta, and currently volunteers his time to mentor young entrepreneurs in launching new medical device companies.

 1971-74 Undergraduate: University of Manitoba 1974-78 Medical School: University of Manitoba

 1978-83 Surgical Internship, General Surgical Residency, University of Toronto, Canada 1983-84 Cardiac Clinical and Research Fellow, Pacific Presbyterian Medical Center, San Francisco, California 1984-87 Cardiothoracic Surgical Residency, Johns Hopkins Hospital, Baltimore, Maryland

 - 1978 – Licentiate of the Medical Council of Canada